FZaza25/1990588_zazaki/input.md

 **Acceptance Criteria:**
 - Dashboard section lists all actuators with ON/OFF badges
-- Status polled from `/api/actuators` every 10 seconds
+- Status polled from `/api/actuators` every 5 if auto is selected seconds
 - Badge colors: green (ON), gray (OFF)
-- Last updated timestamp displayed

 ---